sunpy/ndcube/joss_paper/paper.md

 # Summary

-ndcube is a free, open-source, community-developed Python package for inspecting, manipulating, and visualizing n-dimensional astronomical data.
+ndcube is a free, open-source, community-developed Python package for inspecting, manipulating, and visualizing n-dimensional coordinate-aware astronomical data.
 Its features are agnostic to the number of data dimensions and the physical coordinate types they represent.
-Its data classes link data and their coordinates and provide analysis methods to manipulate them self-consistently. ndcube leverages Astropy's WCS API [APE-14; @ape14], a standardized API for the World Coordinate System (WCS) framework that is used throughout astronomy. ndcube's data-WCS coupling allows users to analyze their data more easily and
+Its data classes link data and their coordinates and provide analysis methods to manipulate them self-consistently.
+These aim to provide simple and intuitive ways of handling coordinate-aware data, analogous to how users handle coordinate-agnostic data with arrays. ndcube leverages Astropy's WCS API [APE-14; @ape14], a standardized API for the World Coordinate System (WCS) framework that is used throughout astronomy. ndcube's data-WCS coupling allows users to analyze their data more easily and